 - Take notes while listening to a lesson

 Clearly, working memory is a very important cognitive skill that can be strengthened!
-As students learn about working memory and how to use it, they can unleash their true potential.
+As students learn about working memory performance and how to use it, they can unleash their true potential.

 Cheers, Dr. Erica Warren